TungMan0801/SUSTech_CSCourse/README.md

 I might make some mistakes or did not finish all the work of some courses, which means I can not guarantee every word and knowledge I wrote is useful and correct.
-Please help me and yourself distinguish them!
+Please help me and yourself distiguish them!
 Leave a issue whenever you like!

 I had a hard time before.
 I hope younger CS students can have a easier way than me, so I shared those notes.
 **If you think it useful, please leave me a star, follow me or leave some comments!!XD**